designworld-ca/Proxmox/Migration.md

 - and validate that vmdk is there

 # Create a new Proxmox guest VM
-- Create a new VM with number of sockets and CPU closely matching the guest you wish to import
+- create a new VM with number of sockets and CPU closely matching the guest you wish to import
 - default settings are fine for most uses
-- Under "Create virtual machine" "OS" select "do not use any media"
+- under "Create virtual machine" "OS" select "do not use any media"
-- Note the VM ID which will start with 100 and you will need later
+- note the VM ID which will start with 100 and you will need later
 - you will need to add a disk but we will not use it so the settings are not important
-- Under Confirm do not select "start after created", just click finish
+- under Confirm do not select "start after created", just click finish
-- Note your new vm is located in local-lvm (prox)
+- note your new vm is located in local-lvm (prox)
-- Click on the left side listing for your VM
+- click on the left side listing for your VM
-- Go to Hardware and remove the hard disk by selecting "Detach from VM"
+- go to Hardware and remove the hard disk by selecting "Detach from VM"
-- The name for the disk will change to Unused Disk 0, remove it
+- the name for the disk will change to Unused Disk 0, remove it
 - from the Prox host on the left side select the console

 # Import and convert the VmWare .vmdk file to Proxmox
-- Enter this command, it will take a while to process
+- enter this command, it will take a while to process
 ```
 qm importdisk 100 /mnt/usb/disk-0.vmdk local-lvm -format qcow2
 ```

 # Configure the Proxmox guest VM
-- Once import is complete go to the guest VM Hardware and you will see "Unused Disk 0" again
+- once import is complete go to the guest VM Hardware and you will see "Unused Disk 0" again
 - this time it contains the imported vmdk which has been converted to the preferred Proxmox format of qcow2
 - click on the Unused Disk entry and click Edit.
-- The default settings should be suitable for most use cases.
+- the default settings should be suitable for most use cases.
 Click Add
-- Start the guest VM and review the messages seen at boot for any errors
+- start the guest VM and review the messages seen at boot for any errors

 ## IP Address
-- If you are using a static IP for the guest you will have to edit the network interfaces file
+- if you are using a static IP for the guest you will have to edit the network interfaces file
 - from the guest console enter ip a and confirm which of the interfaces is not working

 - For ubuntu enter